0xcert/framework/docs/api/wanchain.md

 A class instance `variable` holding a `string` which represents the URL to the compiled ERC-20 related smart contract definition file.
 This file is used when deploying new value ledgers to the network.

+### verbose

+A class instance `variable` holding a `boolean` which represents whether you are in verbose mode.
+Verbose mode means you will get more detailed information in the console about what is going on.
+It defaults to `false`.

 ## Provider events

 We can listen to different provider events.
 Note that not all the providers are able to emit all the events listed here.